 2. Wet Weather Tips

-The weather reports are an excellent first place to check before you go on a hike, even they are not always reliable.
+Weather reports are an excellent first place to check before you go on a hike, even if they are not always reliable.
 That way you will know what gear you need to bring and what clothes you should wear.

-- Rainwear – Always wear full waterproof protection because soft shell won’t be enough for these situations.
-You could also check for some updates, considering the fact that the brands are always updating their rainwear technology.
+- Rainwear – Always wear full waterproof protection because a soft shell won’t be enough for these situations.
+You could also check for product updates, considering that many brands are frequently updating their rainwear technology.

 - Footwear – It is essential for these conditions that you have waterproofed shoes that will keep you dry and warm.
-For some milder ones, you may choose non-waterproof mesh footwear as it is drying and draining faster if you land in a creek or a puddle.
-Either way, you need them to deal with superior traction and mud to deal with slippery logs and rocks.
+For some milder tasks, you may choose non-waterproof mesh footwear as it can dry and drain faster if you land in a creek or a puddle.
+Either way, you need them to have superior traction for mud and to deal with slippery logs and rocks.

-- Rain pants or gaiters – We always choose the ran pants, but if you don’t have them the gaiters will work just fine.
-They will shield the tops of the shoes and the socks of the rain.
+- Rain pants or gaiters – We always choose rain pants, but if you don’t have them the gaiters will work just fine.
+They will shield the tops of the shoes and the socks from the rain.
 Don’t forget to bring an extra pair of dry pants.